naveengoyal1503/autoplugin-ai/plugins/Affiliate_Link_Optimizer/README.md

 # Affiliate Link Optimizer

-## Description
-Affiliate Link Optimizer is a WordPress plugin that automatically detects affiliate URLs within your post content, cloaks them under your own domain for branding and tracking purposes, and improves click-through rates.
-It supports major affiliate networks like Amazon, ClickBank, and ShareASale.
+Affiliate Link Optimizer automatically detects affiliate links in your WordPress content, cloaks them for branding and tracking, and optimizes them with nofollow and open-in-new-tab attributes to improve conversions.

 ## Features

-- Automatically detects common affiliate URLs in your posts
+- Automatically detects major affiliate domains (Amazon, eBay, ShareASale) in post content
-- Cloaks affiliate links with clean URLs on your own domain
+- Cloaks affiliate links through your own domain for brand trust
-- Redirects cloaked URLs to the original affiliate link
-- Supports Amazon, ClickBank, ShareASale by default
-- Lightweight and self-contained plugin
-- Freemium-ready for future premium analytics and link rotation
+- Adds `nofollow` and `sponsored` rel attributes for SEO compliance
+- Opens affiliate links in a new tab to improve user experience
+- Admin settings page to customize cloaking base URL

 ## Installation

-1. Download the plugin file.
-2. Upload the `affiliate-link-optimizer.php` file to your `/wp-content/plugins/` directory.
+1. Upload `affiliate-link-optimizer.php` to your `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the WordPress 'Plugins' menu
+3. Navigate to Settings > Affiliate Link Optimizer to configure the cloaking base URL (default is yoursite.com/go/)

 ## Setup

-No configuration needed to start.
-Simply add affiliate links from supported networks in your posts.
+Ensure you have a page or URL path set up to handle cloaked links, typically `/go/` on your site.
+The plugin redirects cloaked URLs to the original affiliate URL seamlessly.

 ## Usage

-- Include affiliate links as usual in your post or page content.
-- The plugin will automatically convert them into cloaked URLs.
+Just write your posts and include your affiliate links as usual.
+The plugin will automatically detect and cloak them on display.
-- Use the cloaked URLs in your content to improve branding and tracking.

-*For advanced features like detailed click analytics and link rotation, upgrades may be available in premium versions.*
+You can add more affiliate domains by modifying the plugin code's `$affiliate_domains` array if needed.

+---

+This plugin uses a freemium model; the free version covers basic link cloaking and SEO optimization.
+Premium features planned include advanced analytics, A/B testing for affiliate links, and auto-updating of affiliate coupons and deals.